Directorate of Special Departments within NKVD USSR: Organization of UOO NKVD on the central level

-UOO at the field & OSO NKVD and political commissars' role in the prosecution of RKKA and civilian cases
+UOO at the field and OSO NKVD and political commissars' role in the prosecution of RKKA and civilian cases

 Immediately after the German attack of June 22, 1941, martial law was declared in USSR.
 Military tribunals were charged with hearing not only cases of servicemen if they involved threats to the defense of the Soviet Union or state security.
 At this time, the USSR's penal code allowed the OO's officers to prosecute civilian cases under the criminal code paragraph 58-9 (diversions).
 In a couple of cases, it took civilians very little to be challenged and shot.
 In this case, factory workers were arrested by OO officers that were responsible for the protection of the military factory for dropping ranch by accident, and making a small fire.
 The man tried was arrested and charged with diversion (sabotage) and shot, while his wife was sentenced to 15 years in a Gulag.

 Cases were prosecuted within 24 hours after the person was charged.
 Initially, tribunals were obligated to get Moscow's approval for every death sentence.
 On July 27, 1941, this requirement was abolished.
 By September 1941, commanders and political commissars of division were also given the right to confer the death sentence.
 Executions were carried out immediately.

 When Stalin signed order #270, he also signed other orders to give more power to political commissars and OO officers in the field from the corps level down through military ranks.
 He also required all level commanders to report the names of all servicemen taken as POWs and their families.